trulabs/labs-truphone-cascades-test/README.md

 * I'd like to use libscreen/bps events to capture/reproduce proper touch events but at the moment it doesn't seem to work properly.

 ## Older versions
+#### v1.1.0
+* Change the project structure to support extensions
+* Add an XMPP extension (requires QXmpp - provided)
+* Add List action command to run Context Menu Actions
+* Fixed the Spy command for signals with parameters
+* SystemDialog can be used on SystemPrompts - but the text is lost :(

 #### v1.0.19
 * test-cascades-lib uses qDebug to print what's running.
 This can be used to correlate the activity of the CLI